moshagen/semPower/README.md

 semPower is an R-package that provides several functions to perform a-priori, post-hoc, and compromise power analyses for structural equation models (SEM).

+Basic functionality is also provided as a shiny app, which you can use online at [https://sempower.shinyapps.io/sempower](https://sempower.shinyapps.io/sempower/).

 ### Installation

 Install `semPower` via [CRAN](https://CRAN.R-project.org/package=semPower) or as follows:
 ```
 install.packages("devtools")
-library("devtools")
-install_github("moshagen/semPower")
+devtools::install_github("moshagen/semPower")
 ```

-Basic functionality is also provided as a shiny app, which you can use online at [https://sempower.shinyapps.io/sempower](https://sempower.shinyapps.io/sempower/).

 ### Manual